|

 Witches, namely Amy Denny and Rose Cullender who were executed in 1660.

+This trial set the precedent used for the famous witch trials in Salem.
 Based on the book by Gilbert Geis and Bunn, A Trial of Witches (London:

 Routledge, 1997), the site offers the text of the best primary source, with